mindplace/stack-for-yourself/roadmap.md

 * Be able to type very well, quickly, and cleanly.
 Try [typing.io](https://typing.io/) to level up.
 * Get very comfortable with the command line.
 Learn the heck out of git.
 * Learn a back-end language that plays nice with the web, like Ruby, Python, Go, C#, JavaScript via Node.js, PHP, or Java.
-Don't let yourself get lost in the crazy and often arrogant comparison-mongering crowds that tell you that Ruby is dying or C# is too hard: every single one of these languages has an excellent history, great community of contributors and users, and makes millions if not billions of dollars for the companies that use them.
-Every one of these are great for web development for their own reasons.)
+Don't let yourself get lost in the crazy comparison-mongering crowds that tell you that Ruby is dying or C# is too hard: every single one of these languages has an excellent history, great community of contributors and users, and makes huge buckets of cash for the companies that use them.
+Every one of these are great for web development for their own reasons.
 * Learn the language you've chosen by solving small problems and graduating to more challenging ones.
 Create games for the console and write small programs, like [to-do lists](https://github.com/mindplace/nifty_things/tree/master/To_do_list) or the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) game.
+* Take a couple of free courses on fundamental computer science basics: check out Open MIT, iTunes University, or Coursera.
 * Drown in algorithms and data structures.
 Know your way around essential concepts like Object Oriented Programming.
 Everything you learn at this stage will only improve your grasp of the backend language you've chosen.
 * Learn how the web works, how requests are made, where code lives, how servers listen for and respond to queries.
 * Learn a web framework for the backend language you chose.